Oxsomi/core3/docs/graphics_spec.md

 - maxMemoryAllocationCount of 4096 or higher.
 - maxBoundDescriptorSets of 4 or higher.
 - maxDescriptorSetStorageBuffersDynamic of  >=16.
-- maxDescriptorSetUniformBuffersDynamic of >=32.
+- maxDescriptorSetUniformBuffersDynamic of >=15.

-### Resource binding tiers

-#### EResourceBindingTier_Low

-- maxPerStageDescriptorSamplers of 16 or higher.
+- maxPerStageDescriptorSamplers of 2Ki or higher.
-- maxPerStageDescriptorUniformBuffers of 31 or higher.
+- maxPerStageDescriptorUniformBuffers of 200k or higher.
-- maxPerStageDescriptorStorageBuffers of 31 or higher.
+- maxPerStageDescriptorStorageBuffers of 200k or higher.
-- maxPerStageDescriptorSampledImages of 96 or higher.
+- maxPerStageDescriptorSampledImages of 200k or higher.
-- maxPerStageDescriptorStorageImages of 8 or higher.
-- maxPerStageResources of 127 or higher.
-- maxDescriptorSetSamplers of 80 or higher.
-- maxDescriptorSetUniformBuffers of 155 or higher.
-- maxDescriptorSetStorageBuffers of 155 or higher.
-- maxDescriptorSetSampledImages of 480 or higher.
-- maxDescriptorSetStorageImages of 40 or higher.

-#### EResourceBindingTier_High

-- Everything mentioned in resource tier low but with a limit of 200k or higher.
+- maxPerStageDescriptorStorageImages of 200k or higher.
 - maxPerStageResources of 1M or higher.
+- maxDescriptorSetSamplers of 2Ki or higher.
+- maxDescriptorSetUniformBuffers of 250k or higher.
+- maxDescriptorSetStorageBuffers of 250k or higher.
+- maxDescriptorSetSampledImages of 250k or higher.
+- maxDescriptorSetStorageImages of 250k or higher.
+- viewportBoundsRange[0] <= -32768.
+- viewportBoundsRange[1] >= 32767.

 ### Extensions